Source: Virginia Department of Wildlife Resources, Snakehead Fish in Virginia

 Source: US Fish and Wildlife Service, Nutria

-The most recent invasive species is the spotted lanternfly (Lycorma delicatula).
-The spotted lanternfly is from China, and its primary food is the "tree of heaven" (Ailanthus altissima) from the same area.
-However, it damages grape vines, hops, fruit trees, and other plants.
-By sucking out plant juices and facilitating the growth of sooty mold, the species threatens major agricultural products in Virginia.
+A recent invasive species is the spotted lanternfly (Lycorma delicatula).
+That species is from China and its primary food is the "tree of heaven" (Ailanthus altissima) from the same area.
+However, the spotted lanternfly also feeds on grape vines, hops, fruit trees, and other plants.
+By sucking out plant juices and facilitating the growth of sooty mold, the rapid spread of that non-native species threatens major agricultural products in Virginia.

 The first sighting of spotted lanternflies was at a stoneyard near Winchester in 2018.
 The site was being monitored because the pest had been found first in 2014 at a stone importing business in Pennsylvania, and it regularly shipped products to the Winchester site.